jucardwell/geog215/other_pages/assignment2.md

-    file named “Chapel\_Hill\_Transit\_Bus\_Stops.shp” and assign it to an object called `bus_stops`, the file named “Weekday\_Bus\_Routes\_2022.shp” and assign it to an object called `bus_routes`, and the file named “ParksNSchools.shp” and assign it to an object called `carrboro_parks`.
+    file named “Chapel\_Hill\_Transit\_Bus\_Stops.shp” and assign it to an object called `bus_stops`, the file named “Weekday\_Bus\_Routes\_2022.shp” and assign it to an object called `bus_routes`, and the file named “TreeCover2017.shp” and assign it to an object called `carrboro_trees`.

 3. Using the console, check the coordinate reference systems of all the layers using the `st_crs()` command.
 If all of the layers are not in